idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Checkbox.
 ON by default.

 If enabled, CafeTran use word stemming when querying for glossary matches.
+CafeTran provides stemming based on the Hunspell dictionary.

 ### Terms consistency check: